Boasbabs/paysmosmo/README.md

 # Paysmosmo Ecommerce

-This is a react app developed according to mockup.
+This is a react app developed according to mockup by [Babalola Simeon](https://twitter.com/boasbabs)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).